RysteQ/RysteQ/README.md

 <br>

-The languages I enjoy the most are
+The programming languages I enjoy the most are

 - x86 Assembly
 - C